hardfire/hardfire.github.com/source/_posts/2016-11-15-git-clone-in-a-slow-connection.md

 fatal: index-pack failed
 {% endcodeblock %}

 After a lot of trial and errors and a lot of "remote end hung up unexpectedly" I have a way that works for me.
-The idea is to do a shallow clone first and then update the repositroy with its history.
+The idea is to do a shallow clone first and then update the repository with its history.

 {% codeblock %}
 $ git clone http://github.com/large-repository --depth 1